Help shape neighbourhood health services in Lambeth

 Share Help shape neighbourhood health services in Lambeth on Facebook Share Help shape neighbourhood health services in Lambeth on Twitter Share Help shape neighbourhood health services in Lambeth on Linkedin Email Help shape neighbourhood health services in Lambeth link

-Survey responses will help further shape neighbourhood health services in the borough and will be used especially to guide the development of integrated neighbourhood teams (or INTs) – a key focus of the work of Lambeth Together, and a priority in the 10 Year Health Plan for England.
+Responses will help further shape neighbourhood health services in the borough and will be used especially to guide the development of integrated neighbourhood teams (or INTs) – a key focus of the work of Lambeth Together, and a priority in the 10 Year Health Plan for England.

 What are Integrated Neighbourhood Teams (INTs)?